naturalis/arise-sequencing-dada2/README.md

 ## dada2
 Dada2 requires reads without primer sequences and no duplicates are allowed before the first underscore in the name of the fastq files.
+For the first dataset (unmerged) we followed 'big data paired-end' tutorial, for the second dataset we followed the big data tutorial.
+Settings for filterAndTrim were identical in both cases.

+## export ASVs as fasta
+The uniquesToFasta(...) function of Dada2.

 ## results
 Analysis of the raw data resulted in 2251 ASVs, of which 114 were longer than 263 nt.\